Meet up in Chengdu or Huanglong, explore Huanglong’s Songpan Ancient Town.

-Day Five—Visit temples and food street in Chengdu, Huanglongxi Ancient Town, fly back to Beijing in the evening.
+Visit temples and food street in Chengdu, Huanglongxi Ancient Town.

 Ngawa Tibetan and Qiang Autonomous Prefecture

 Jiuzhaigou and Huanglong National Parks are hidden in the mountains of the Ngawa Tibetan and Qiang Autonomous Prefecture, in the north of Sichuan Province.
-The main ethic group in this prefecture is Tibetan, with the Han and Qiang ethic groups making up the majority of the remainder.
+The main ethnic group in this prefecture is Tibetan, with the Han and Qiang ethnic groups making up the majority of the remainder.

 The area was largely unknown to outsiders until 1975, and, after a bit of exploitation by loggers, was declared a protected national park in 1982.
 Since 1992 both Jiuzhaigou and Huanglong have been UNESCO World Heritage sites.